Standard Technical Tracks

 Karen Grissom | NOAA’s National Data Buoy Center

-Lea Locke-Wynn | Naval Meteorology & Oceanography Command
+Dr. Lea Locke-Wynn | Commander Naval Meteorology and Oceanography Command

 The increasing need for a systematic and persistent understanding of the coupled ocean-atmosphere system is a critical component to many defense, government, academic, and private sector programs.
 Innovation over a broad cross-section of the sciences (marine science, computer science, human systems engineering, etc.) is essential for furthering the ability to rapidly interpret the Earth system environment, convey complex concepts plainly, and disseminate information to end-users.